 (3) The supervising physician shall not grant physician-delegated prescriptive authority in a manner that exceeds the supervising physician's prescriptive authority, including the physician's authority to treat chronic pain with controlled substances and products containing tramadol as described in section 4731.052 of the Revised Code.

-(4) The supervising physician shall supervise the physician assistant in accordance with all of the following:
+(4) The supervising physician shall supervise the physician assistant in accordance with both of the following:

 (1) The supervising physician of a physician assistant may place conditions on the physician-delegated prescriptive authority granted to the physician assistant.
 If conditions are placed on that authority, the supervising physician shall maintain a written record of the conditions and make the record available to the state medical board on request.